Should a Roommate with Master Pay More?

 Living with a roommate can save you substantial money (as you can split rent), but one must consider whether the rent split should be even or if one roommate should pay more.

-If one roommate has the master bedroom, and such room is noticeably larger to the naked eye, it is typically fair for one roommate to pay about 2 to 7 percent more in rent.
+If one roommate has the master bedroom, it is typically fair for one roommate to pay about 5 percent more in rent.

 Should a Roommate with a Larger Bedroom Pay More Rent?